hbctraining/publication_perfect/lessons/04_boxplot_application_of_basic_plotting.md

 View(expression_plot)
 ```

 Finally, we want to color our plot with information about the cell types/groups of our samples.
 Currently we have only the expression data (normalized counts).
 We need to merge the expression data with the metadata information for each of our samples.
 We can use a `_join` function from the Tidyverse.
+Both data frames have their unique sample IDs in a column called `samples`, so we will join the datasets using these columns.

 ```r
 # Join metadata for visualizing groups or features